csrail/reference/ide.md

 - [webpack guide: development, webpack watch](https://webpack.js.org/guides/development/)

 # Vim
+- `caw`, change a word
 - `cs`, change surrounding quotes or brackets
   - `cs([`
 - `ci`, change inner contents of quotes or brackets
   - `ci"`
   - `ci(`
+- `<ESC>` move into Normal mode
+- `O` open new line above cursor
+- `o` open new line below cursor
+- `gg`, go to first line
+- `GG`, go to last line
+- `10gg`, go to 10th line
+- `10G`, go to 10th line
+- `d`, delete operator
+- `dd`, delete entire line
+- `w`, motion to start of next word, excludes first character
+- `e`, motion to end of current word, includes last character
+- `$`, motion to end of line, includes last character
+- `u`, undo command
+- `CTRL-R`, redo command (conflicts with Pycharm default find and replace)
+- `/`, search command, search for a phrase then press `<ENTER>`; remembers phrase even when returning from insert mode to normal mode so you can press `n` and `N`.
+- `n`, when phrase is searched, press this to find the next entry
+- `N`, when phrase is searched, press this to find previous entry (inverse next)
+- `%`, find matching parentheses, place cursor on parentheses to use

 # Pycharm
 - `Ctrl + Shift + n`, navigate files in your directory tree with keypresses.
+- `Ctrl + Alt + Shift + n` navigate to symbols; need to use this to search for factory functions as they don't count as classes.
 - `Shift + Alt + 7`, finds the target's usages in all places.
-A comprehensive lookup which addresses the shortcomings of `F4`
+A comprehensive lookup which addresses the shortcomings of `F4`.
 - `F4`, jumps to target's source.
 For javascript the source is the returned function for public use from a factory function.
 Pycharm seems unable to go a step further and look for the named function expression the symbol belongs to.
-- `Ctrl+B`, go to delcaration or usages.
+- `Ctrl+B`, go to declaration or usages.
+-